What does EtOH mean?

 EtOH – Ethyl Alcohol

 From recreational use in alcoholic drinks to killing bacteria, EtOH is an alcohol that is used in a variety of ways.
-EtOH stands ethyl alcohol, but it can also mean that a patient is currently intoxicated.
+EtOH stands for ethyl alcohol, but it can also mean that a patient is currently intoxicated.
 Completely understanding these four letters will make you a stronger nurse and able to handle situations as they arise.

 More Nursing Guides